Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Motivating example

 \section{Motivating example}

-Consider the case of complete separation in the logistic regression model as an example of a discrete exponential family with data on the boundary of the convex support of the canonical statistic.
+Consider the case of complete separation in the logistic regression model as a motivating example.
+When perfect separation occurs, the canonical statistic is observed to be on the boundary of its convex support.
 Suppose that we have one predictor vector $x$ having values 10, 20, 30, 40, 60, 70, 80, 90, and suppose the components of the response vector $y$ are 0, 0, 0, 0, 1, 1, 1, 1.
-Then the simple logistic regression model that has linear predictor $\eta = \beta_0 + \beta_1 x$ exhibits failure of the MLE to exist in the conventional sense.
+Then the simple logistic regression model that has linear predictor $\eta = \beta_0 + \beta_1 x$ exhibits failure of the MLE to exist in the traditional sense.
 This example is the same as that of \citet[Section~6.5.1]{agresti}.

-For an exponential family, the submodel canonical statistic is $M^T y$, where $M$ is the model matrix \citep[Section~3.9]{geyer-gdor}.
-Figure~\ref{fig:boundary} shows the observed value of the canonical statistic vector and the support (all possible values) of this vector.

-As is obvious from the figure, the observed value of the canonical statistic is on the boundary of the convex support, in which case the MLE does not exist in the conventional sense \citep[Theorem~4]{geyer-gdor}.
-In general, this figure is too computationally intensive and too high-dimensional to draw.
-So our methods do not use such figures.
-It is here to develop intuition.
-In our methodology, this degeneracy follows from the Fisher information matrix at the apparent MLE being nearly the zero matrix.

-In this example, like in Example~1 of \citet{geyer-gdor}, the MLE in the Barndorff-Nielsen completion corresponds to a completely degenerate distribution.
-This MLE distribution says no other data than what was observed could be observed.
+For an exponential family, the submodel canonical statistic is $M^T y$, where $M$ is the model matrix.
+The left panel of Figure~\ref{fig:boundary} shows the observed value of the canonical statistic vector and the support (all possible values) of this vector.
+As is obvious from the figure, the observed value of the canonical statistic is on the boundary of the convex support, in which case the MLE does not exist in the traditional sense.
+In this example, the MLE in the completion corresponds to a completely degenerate distribution.
+This MLE distribution says no data other than what was observed could have been observed.
 But the sample is not the population and estimates are not parameters.
-So this degeneracy is not a problem.
-To illustrate the uncertainty of estimation we follow Figure~2 of \citet{geyer-gdor}, which shows confidence intervals (necessarily one-sided) for the saturated model mean value parameters.
+Therefore, this degeneracy is not a problem.
+To illustrate the uncertainty of estimation, we show confidence intervals (necessarily one-sided) for the saturated model mean value parameters.
+These one-sided confidence intervals are obtained from functionality in the accompanying \texttt{glmdr} package.